Ceiling fan direction makes a huge difference in how comfortable you feel in your own home.

-The first step is to be sure that you have ceiling fans appropriately sized for the space they are in.
-With larger living spaces, particularly if there are vaulted areas or walls of glass letting in the light, you may need multiple ceiling fans in some rooms.
+The first step is to be sure that you have fans appropriately sized for the space they are in.
+With larger living spaces, particularly if there are vaulted areas or walls of glass letting in the light, you may need multiple fans in some rooms.

 Assuming the fans are right-sized, let’s talk about adjusting them for the seasons.

 A fan operating properly will let you lower your air conditioning costs because the room will feel more comfortable at a higher temperature.